niksy/knowledge/macos/macos-setup.md

-# OS X setup
+# macOS setup

-For OS X 10.9+. **This works for me, but I can’t guarantee it will work for you.** Still, you can see if you can change or modify your setup procedure with these instructions.
+For macOS 10.9+. **This works for me, but I can’t guarantee it will work for you.** Still, you can see if you can change or modify your setup procedure with these instructions.
 Contributions welcome :).

 ## Backup old system